10 Unique Signs You’re The Kind of Person Everyone Wants to Be Around

 Envato Elements

-In tense situations, you can lighten the mood without making light of the issue.
-Your well-timed jokes or witty observations help release built-up stress.
-This ability to find humour in difficult moments makes you a valuable presence in any group.
-People appreciate your skill in making tough situations more bearable.
+In a room full of stress, you can lighten the mood without being dismissive or making light of the actual problem.
+Your well-timed jokes or witty observations help release that built-up pressure that everyone is feeling.
+Being able to find something funny in a difficult moment makes you a massive asset in any group.
+People appreciate your skill in making a tough situation feel just a little bit more bearable.

 8. You’re present in the moment.